Members donate spare change to serve their communities

 Each form requests private individual information before the grant can be awarded.

-The next round of Community Fund recipients will be selected in March.
-Applications are being accepted now through March 7, 2019.
-Applicants will be notified on or before March 21st.
+The next round of Community Fund recipients will be selected in December.
+Applications are being accepted now through December 1, 2021.
+Applicants will be notified after December 8th.